Why Blue Mountain Hospital District & Grant County?

-The RN Circulator Lead manages all necessary care or tasks inside the surgery room; assisting the team in maintaining and creating a comfortable, safe environment for the patient and observing the team from a wide perspective.
-The RN Circulator Lead must ensure all surgical team members perform in a unified effort.
-The RN Circulator Lead directs care and the activities of the team for the patient’s best interest.
-The RN Circulator Lead provides care and support for the patient before, during and after surgery, delivers care to patients utilizing the nursing process of assessment, planning, implementation and evaluation.
-The RN Circulator Lead must collaborate with other professional disciplines to ensure effective patient care delivery and achievement of desired outcomes.
+The RN Circulator manages all necessary care or tasks inside the surgery room; assisting the team in maintaining and creating a comfortable, safe environment for the patient and observing the team from a wide perspective.
+The RN Circulator must ensure all surgical team members perform in a unified effort.
+The RN Circulator directs care and the activities of the team for the patient’s best interest.
+The RN Circulator provides care and support for the patient before, during and after surgery, delivers care to patients utilizing the nursing process of assessment, planning, implementation and evaluation.
+The RN Circulator must collaborate with other professional disciplines to ensure effective patient care delivery and achievement of desired outcomes.
 Assists the surgeon and the surgical team in their tasks.
-Performs general nursing duties in all departments.
+Performs general nursing duties.

 Essential Duties & Responsibilities:

 - Promotes the mission, vision and values of the BMHD.